 (4) A nominated officer is entitled to be accompanied by another person, who may be able to assist the conciliation process or review process, during that process unless the conciliation and review officer otherwise decides on the ground that the process cannot proceed effectively with the nominated officer being accompanied by the other person.

+[Regulation 27 amended in Gazette 11 Feb 2011 p.
+501.]

 Part 4 — General

 28. Information about public sector standards and regulations to be made available to employees